Navigate This Post

 Author’s Note: I have coached and taught a number of subjects, most all of them on physical or practical matters.
-For many years I have taught the fighting arts, but I do not consider myself to be a strength coach or trainer.
+For years I have taught the fighting arts, but I do not consider myself a strength coach or trainer.
 What will follow is not a coach’s advice.
 It is really a product review from a customer.
 The product is the Starting Strength program as it was taught to me and I am the customer.

 Like many men out there, I had some strength training and conditioning in high school.
 I played football and did the two-a-day conditioning practices.
 Later, I joined the United States Marine Corps and got serious about conditioning strength.
 By the end of basic training I was doing more push-ups, pull-ups, etc. than ever before in my life, even football.

 I went on to Infantry School and then Sea School (Marine Detachment pre-req.) and I was in the best shape of my life.
 But, I really did not learn about genuine strength training, that is, building real muscle; not core strength, functional strength or ego strength (curls and bench) but measurable complete body strength.

 I followed what I thought was the “right way.”
 Lots of isolated weight training; bench, curls, upward row, etc. I only did squats occasionally and I never deadlifted.
 No one had ever taught me how to properly deadlift.
 When I squatted I thought I should do low weight, high reps and, now I realize, my form was severely wanting.
 I experienced acute soreness in my legs and thought that meant I was progressing, but my squats never seemed to improve much.
 And so, I just put them further down on the priority list.